x0pherl/Filament-Bank/README.md

 ## Assembly

 YouTube videos of the assemby process are available:

 - [Part One - Filament Buffer Assembly](https://youtu.be/NMZ75zq5oWg)
 - [Part Two -- Wheel Bracket Assembly](https://youtu.be/zj1OsbUYNdQ)
 - [Part Three -- Final Assembly](https://youtu.be/MDklB2XTeAQ)

 ### Buffering Chamber Assembly

 Start with the bottom bracket.
 It may be helpful to use a utility knife to clean any printing artifacts out of the 6 slots along the bracket.
 Note that on the one side, next the round hole for the peg, there is a small notch.
-That side is the "deeper" section, and your seperator walls should be aligned to match.
+That side is the "deeper" section, and your separator walls should be aligned to match.

-Slide each of the six seperator walls into the slots on the bottom bracket.
+Slide each of the six separator walls into the slots on the bottom bracket.
 With the notch on the right of the bottom bracket, slide in the two shorter pegs, then use a pair of pliers to give each peg a twist or two clockwise to lock the pegs in place.

 Then carefully align one of the sidewalls with the separator walls, and slide it down into the bottom bracket until it is firmly in place.
 Repeat with the other side.

-Align the top bracket with the sidewall and seperator walls and slide into place.
+Align the top bracket with the sidewall and separator walls and slide into place.
 With the back bracket facing to the right, slide in the two longer pegs, then use a pair of pliers to give each peg a twist or two clockwise to lock the pegs in place.

 Congratulations, you've finished the buffering chambers!
 Why don't you reward yourself with some gummi bears :)